starlake-ai/starlake/docs/docs/examples/load.md

 ````

 ## Load to Elasticsearch
-Based on the example :ref:`load_to_parquet` example, we add is the /metadata/sink section to both schemas.
+Based on the example [Load to parquet](#load-to-parquet) example, we add is the /metadata/sink section to both schemas.

 For the sake of the example, we added a field to the location schema to highlight how timestamped indexes may be handled.
 Indexes will be named after the domain and schema names suffixed by the timestamp if present.